The city's Stormwater Management Program is dedicated to protecting the quality of our surface waters, ponds, creeks, and rivers.

 - monitoring stormwater runoff

 - public awareness and education programs for residents, developers, contractors, businesses, and municipalities

 The city's Stormwater Pollution Prevention policy is found in Section 3-7 of the City of Montrose Municipal Code.

 Stormwater Construction Permit (https://www.colorado.gov/pacific/cdphe/wq-construction-general-permits) coverage is required by state and federal regulations for stormwater discharges associated with any construction activity within city limits that disturbs at least one acre of land or is part of a larger common plan of development or sale that will disturb at least one acre of land.
 A “common plan of development or sale” is defined as a contiguous area where multiple separate and distinct construction activities may be taking place at different times and on different schedules, but remain related (such as a residential or commercial subdivision, even if individual lots are less than one acre).

-Residential stormwater management plan templates and other program documents are available in the Document Center.
+Residential stormwater management plan templates and other program documents are displayed below.